Back

 Procreate

-The painting and animation app Procreate is completely paid.
-It can be downloaded for $9.99 with the whole slew of tools.
+The painting and animation app Procreate is completely paid for.
+It can be downloaded for $9.99 with a whole slew of tools.
 It features many different brushes, layering, the ability to make animation frames, export-import pictures et cetera.
-The paid model of mobile app monetization makes sense here, because the program offers unique instruments creatives require.
-Alternatives are either much more limited in what they can do, or their interface and picture quality are inferior.
+The paid model of mobile app monetization makes sense here because the program offers unique instruments that creatives require.
+Alternatives are much more limited in what they can do or their interface and picture quality are inferior.

 Tinder

-The superhot dating app Tinder, visited by 66,000,000 lonelies a month, works on a hybrid freemium + subscription model.
-A free user can register, give a limited number of likes to people that he, well, likes, see matches and talk in chat.
-A few subscription options are available, offering unlimited likes, a profile view history and ways to bump up one’s account in visibility.
-The idea is to let users try the app on the basic level, understand how it works, believe that they will sooner find a partner and proceed to checkout.
-For mobile app monetization this works well and brings the developers about $2,000,000 every day.
+The super hot dating app Tinder, visited by 66,000,000 loneliest a month, works on a hybrid freemium + subscription model.
+A free user can register, give a limited number of likes to people that he, well, likes, see matches, and talk in chat.
+A few subscription options are available: offering unlimited likes, a profile view history and ways to bump up one’s account in visibility.
+The idea is to let users try the app on the basic level, understand how it works, believe that they will soon find a partner, and proceed to checkout.
+For mobile app monetization, this works well and brings the developers about $2,000,000 daily.

 ios app monetization